 Consumers are more purpose and value-driven than ever before and are increasingly inclined to support companies whose values align with theirs.
 Retailers can build on this by letting buyers know that their shipping is local and environmentally conscious using courier companies like ShipperBee.
 This Canadian-based company uses a collaborative delivery driver network consisting of people who are already in transit to tap into their underutilized vehicle space.
 This helps reduce emissions and saves 73% of CO2 per package.
 The initial business pick-up, middle-mile, and last-mile are all executed by local and commuter drivers.
 Through a network of the company’s “Hive” transfer mailboxes, located in high-traffic areas, packages reach their destination while saving retailers up to 33% on their monthly shipping invoice.

 Offer Alternative Gifting Options

 Even with the best inventory, order fulfillment, and shipping preparation, it is always good to have a backup plan.
 Offering alternative gift options such as gift cards (physical or digital) and subscription services can alleviate pressure on order fulfillment, shipping, and allow customers to redeem their products or services when they feel safe and comfortable.

 Gift cards have always been a good gift for those hard to buy for people on your list but due to the pandemic gift card sales spiked early in 2020.
 According to survey data from 1,182 U.S. stores that use Rise.ai Inc.’s re-engagement software, retailers sold 114% more digital gift cards in the third quarter of 2020 than Q3 2019.
 That trend has remained steadfast throughout the rest of the year, with sales consistently doubling compared to the start of the year.
-This easy to implement gift idea supports smooth business operation while providing a popular gifting solution for shoppers.
+This easy-to-implement gift idea supports smooth business operations while providing a popular gifting solution for shoppers.

 Think Outside the (Gift) Box